What is IVDD?

 Post-Operative Management of IVDD

-Rehabilitation is a very important part of recovery after surgery.
+For dogs or cats with sever pain or paralysis IVDD is treated with surgery.
+For those pets, rehabilitation is a very important part of recovery after surgery.
 We utilize many of the same techniques and tools we use for conservative management including acupuncture, massage, laser therapy, underwater treadmill therapy and therapeutic exercise and stretching.
 Each patient recovering from surgery will have unique needs and it is our goal to formulate a plan that is specific to their concerns.
 We will work closely with their surgeon to ensure we get the best outcome possible for your pet.